linsui/librechair/README.md

 ## Source releases

+ (this does not apply to Librechair, but only upstream Lawnchair.
+Librechair releases source per commit)

 To make our problems with rip-offs a bit easier we will work in private development cycles but release our newest sources with every production release (beta, stable).
 This also means that any contributions will be cherry-picked to our tree internally, we'll notify you whenever we do this.
 We're going to keep releasing public alpha builds in-between cycles in the future.